This article was updated on November 18th, 2021.

 Insulin is the most common diabetes treatment for dogs and is usually administered via injection.
 While pet parents are often hesitant about administering insulin injections at home, most pet parents will find that their dog doesn’t mind the injection nearly as much as they mind giving it.

-The estimated monthly cost of insulin for a smaller dog is $40 to $80, while larger dog breeds may require $80 to $150 worth of insulin each month.
+The estimated monthly cost of insulin for dogs can range by size.
+The cost for a smaller dog is $40 to $80, while larger dog breeds may require $80 to $150 worth of insulin each month.

 The Cost to Diagnose Dog Diabetes